chainstacklabs/hello-block-hyperledger-fabric/README.md

-# hello-block-hyperledger-fabric
-A "Hello, Block!" tutorial in Java, Go, and JavaScript for Hyperledger Fabric.
+Java, Go, and JavaScript chaincodes for the [Picking an enterprise blockchain protocol to develop on: Hyperledger Fabric, Java & Go & JavaScript](https://chainstack.com/picking-an-enterprise-protocol-to-develop-on-fabric/) tutorial.